rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 Once this step is done, the car moves forward on the conveyor belt.

 In a pipeline, each rank performs a single step in a process with many steps.
-Data flows trough the pipeline and get's modified along the way.
+Data flows trough the pipeline and gets modified along the way.
 Naturally a pipeline is only efficient if there is a large amount of data to feed into it.
 The different stages cannot work on the same piece of data at the same time.